microspectrometer/dev-kit-2020/README.md

 > python -c "import sys; print('\n'.join(sys.path))"
 ```

-## Create a PowerShell Profile
+### Create a PowerShell Profile

 If you are familiar with the Linux `.bashrc`, this is a similar
 idea.
+The `.bashrc` runs whenever a bash shell is opened, so it
+is a convenient place to edit the PYTHONPATH environment
+variable.
+The user opens a bash shell to run Python, but before
+the user can enter any commands, the `.bashrc` runs and
+PYTHONPATH is modified.

-The `$PROFILE` runs when the PowerShell is opened.
-It is a
+Similarly, the `$PROFILE` runs when the *PowerShell* is opened.
+Windows users run Python from the PowerShell, so the `$PROFILE`
-convenient way to edit the Python PATH environment variable for a
+is a convenient place to edit the PYTHONPATH environment
-use-case like this where the goal is to run Python scripts from
-the PowerShell command line.
+variable.

-Create a WindowsPowerShell directory in $HOME:
+First create a WindowsPowerShell directory in $HOME:

 ```powershell
 > mkdir C:\Users\{your-username}\Documents\WindowsPowerShell